-As of January 2013, over 40,000 people have joined in with ROH Thurrock activity since it opened.
+Over 60,000 people have joined in with ROH Thurrock activity since 2007.
 They have participated in activities ranging from schools projects to teacher training, from work-based learning to fully-staged community operas.
 People in Thurrock have both been able to watch special performances and gain a very special insight into the behind-the-scenes process.
 Between October 2008 and September 2011, the Royal Opera House delivered the Creative Partnerships programme across the Thames Gateway region, managing 120 school projects each year.

 In April 2012, the Royal Opera House agreed to become a Bridge Organisation, working to connect children and young people to great art and culture across Essex, North Kent, Hertfordshire and Bedfordshire.

 In 2014 the Royal Opera House began the Thurrock Trailblazer programme, a Cultural Entitlement Pathfinder Initiative in partnership with Thurrock Council.
 The Royal Opera House has been working with a wide range of cultural organisations to deliver both in and out of school activities.
 In the programme's first year 21 schools in Thurrock have taken part.